 The Tulsa Community College ESL Program team is committed to helping immigrants, refugees, and international students become more proficient in American English and developing the skills to succeed in college and the workplace. | Learn more

 YWCA Tulsa offers Civics and Citizenship classes, legal services for naturalization and family-based cases, English as a second language classes, employment and social services for refugees and asylee clients and much more. | Learn more

 Tulsa Regional Chamber

 Mosaic is the Tulsa Regional Chamber's coalition of companies and nonprofit partners who celebrate diversity, champion equity and cultivate inclusion to attract top talent and strengthen the regional economy.
 Mosaic hosts monthly meetings to discuss best practices, share resources and learn from area experts. | Learn more

-Workforce Tulsa fuels economic development by creating relationships that benefit employers and job seekers by placing talent today, while preparing individuals for the jobs of tomorrow.
-Workforce Tulsa offers job seekers career counseling and exploration, workshops, training assistance, and employment placement.
-At the same time, Workforce Tulsa offers employers wage subsidies and training programs. | Learn more
+Green Country Workforce offers job seekers career counseling and exploration, workshops, training assistance, and employment placement.
+At the same time, Green Country Workforce offers employers wage subsidies and training programs. | Learn more